inhabitedtype/ocaml-aws/README.md

 ### FreeBSD

-In order to install the library dependencies&mdash;specifically zarith which is a transitive dependency of nocrypto&mdash;you must fist make the following modifications to your system and environment:
+In order to install the library dependencies&mdash;specifically zarith which is a transitive dependency of nocrypto&mdash;you must first make the following modifications to your system and environment:

 ```bash